MichaelCurrin/dev-cheatsheets/cheatsheets/shell/shells.md

-# Shells cheatsheet
+# Working with shells cheatsheet

 ## Start subshell

-In a bash shell, you can invoke a bash subshell in interactive mode.
+In a Bash shell, you can invoke another Bash *subshell* in interactive mode.

 ```sh
 bash
 ```

+You might not see anything different in the prompt.
+Though  some variables from the outer shell won't be available.
+Any variables you set in the inner shell won't be available in the outer shell.
+Also your Python environment could no longer be active.

 If you enter `exit` or press `CTRL`+`D`, then you will return to the outer shell session.

 Note that you should **not** use this to switch between shells as the config file will not be executed appropriately.
 Use the [Start new shell session](start-new-shell-session) section below.

 ## Reload shell